nabeelaa/nabeelaabidi.com/content/about.md

 ### :computer: About this site

-I created this space to store my thoughts, post notes, share new things I found out, set goals for myself and track my journey in learning.
+I created this space to store my thoughts, post notes, share things I discover, set goals for myself and track my journey in learning.